MisterCoffey/MisterCoffey.github.io/_posts/2017-04-25-BaseballCapstone.md

 Baseball salaries have been rising since 1985, as have the distribution of those salaries.
 In 1985, there was a small spread in the salaries paid by different teams.
 By 2016, some teams were paying over $200,000,000 per season (Yankees & Dodgers), while others were paying closer to $70,000,000 (Astros, Diamondbacks & Rays).

+![MeanSalary](../images/ProjectCapstone/TeamSalary.png)
+*(Team Baseball Salaries Are Diverging)*

 Scholars agree that as salaries rose in baseball, so did the inequality of pay among players.
 What do we mean by inequality?
 Yankee center fielder Jacoby Ellsbury hit nine home runs in 141 games in 2016, and will earn $21 million in 2017.
 Sitting on the same bench as Ellsbury is Gary Sanchez, who will earn $558,000, even though he hit 20 home runs in 53 games the previous year.

-![MeanSalary](../images/ProjectCapstone/TeamSalary.png)
-*(Team Baseball Salaries Are Diverging)*

-Such examples of salary inequality are not the result of "unfairness" as much as they are the result of a highly regimented salary structure in baseball; salary structures that are governed by league minimums, arbitration, and free agency.
+Such examples of salary inequality are not the result of "unfairness" as much as they are the result of highly regimented salary structures in baseball; salary structures that are governed by league minimums, arbitration, and free agency.

 ![GiniGary](../images/ProjectCapstone/GarySanchez.jpg)